GovReady/govready-q/Schema.md

 The `help` text is optional.
 It is displayed smaller and below each choice.
 (Unlike some other question types, there is no `help` field on the question as a whole.)

-The internal value of a `choice` question is the `key` of the selected answer.
+In document templates and impute conditions, the value of `choice` questions is the `key` of the choice selected by the user.
+Use `questionid.text` to access the display text for the choice.

 Removing a choice is an incompatible change (see Updating Modules).